ashaduri/gsmartcontrol/gsmartcontrol/README.txt

 ./configure; make; make install

 will build and install it.
-Installation usually requires adminstrative privileges, but you don't need to install the program in order to run it directly from the compilation directory.
+Installation usually requires administrative privileges, but you don't need to install the program in order to run it directly from the build directory.

+Command Line Options

+GSmartControl inherits options from GTK+ and other libraries, so be sure to run it with --help option to get a full list of accepted parameters.
+Note: The Windows version may not have a text output at all, so --help and similar arguments won't have any effect.
+However, --verbose will still increase the verbosity of a log saved via "Options -> View Execution Log -> Save All".

+The most important parameters are:

+-?, --help - Show help options.

+-V, --version - Display version information.

+-l, --no-locale - Disable locale.

+--no-scan - Don't scan devices on startup.

+--no-hide-tabs - Don't hide non-identity tabs when SMART is disabled.

+--add-virtual - Load smartctl data from file, creating a virtual drive.

+--add-device - Add this device to device list.
+Useful with --no-scan to list certain drives only.

+-v, --verbose - Enable verbose logging; same as --verbosity-level 5.

+-q, --quiet - Disable logging; same as --verbosity-level 0.

+-b, --verbosity-level - Set verbosity level [0-5].

 Permission Problems

-Short answer: you need to be root (Administrator in Windows).
+Short answer: you need to be root (that's Administrator in Windows).
 In X11, use kdesu, gnomesu, sux, xdg-su or similar.

 Long answer: read below.